 What if I need time to find a new place to live?

 Judges may now stay an eviction for up to ONE YEAR.
-They must consider ill health, exacerbation of an ongoing condition, child’s enrollment in a local school, or any other extenuating life circumstance affecting the ability of the tenant and maintain quality of life, if you are forced to move.
+They must consider ill health, exacerbation of an ongoing condition, child’s enrollment in a local school, or any other extenuating life circumstance affecting the ability of the tenant to maintain quality of life if you are forced to move.